cgq-qgc/pyhelp/docs/installation.rst

 Pip Wheels and Conda packages are both available for Python 3.6 on the Windows 64bits plateform.
-If you need to use PyHELP with another version of Python than 3.6 or if you are working on Linux or macOS, you will have to build and run PyHELP from source.
+If you need to use PyHELP with another version of Python than 3.6 or if you are working on Linux or macOS, you will have to build and install PyHELP from source.

 Install with Conda